You can use touch and drag to pan left or right to read the listings

 See our website: sbrc1.org

-Thursdays, 11:30am - 1:00pm Lunch Meeting SaddleBrooke Rotary is packed with energetic volunteers coming together to assist area schools, our community, and international philanthropies.
+SaddleBrooke Rotary is packed with energetic volunteers.
+Many came together in Rotary to assist schools in Oracle, San Manuel, Mammoth, Catalina, & Nogales.
+Our club provides youth leadership training, funds college scholarships, & supports Ronald McDonald House & Make a Wish Foundation.
 If you like giving back and working with a team of like-minded professionals, Rotary may be for you.
-For information, call Neil Deppe at 297-4858.
+For more information or to join us for a Thursday lunch, call Neil Deppe at 297-4858

 SaddleBrooke Singles Club SaddleBrooke singles (male & female) meets formally once a month to plan a variety of activities in which members can participate as a group.
 If single in SaddleBrooke and interested in joining us, please contact David Dodd (firstname.lastname@example.org - 520-954-5944)